 William and Carol Browne Summer Scholarship Fund

 For undergraduate students with documented disabilities and demonstrated financial need who require a revised academic course roster that includes summer study at Penn and who would otherwise not be able to afford the cost of summer study.
-Recipients are encouraged to work closely with both Student Disabilities Services and the Office of Learning Resources concurrent with summer studies.
+Recipients are encouraged to work closely with both Disabilities Services and the Office of Learning Resources concurrent with summer studies.

 Learning Disabilities Testing Fund